Cyndi-24/Stroke-Risk-Prediction/README.md

 Insight: The BMI range is narrower in children and increases as people attain adulthood.People between 20 and 80 years have BMI between 20 and 40

+* Stroke vs age

+Insight:Stroke is either 0(NO) or 1(YES).At the point where stroke is = 1,the dots are lighter for younger people but solid around 40-50yrs indicating that age is a major determinant of stroke.

+Pair plot Correlation

+Insight:This shows that stroke cases are heavily concentrated among older individuals and those with higher glucose levels.Thus showing a weak positive correlation among the three values  with a value 0.132 but this value cannot be ignored because this is a medical dataset

+Distribution of Medical Features

+Insight:The distribution of both hypertension and heart disease are heavily skewed towards 0 as a result of the class imbalance  and this was addressed during the modelling Phase using SMOTE